5 Financial Mistakes to Avoid While Getting Back on Track

 Only Paying the Minimum

-While it may seem like you are getting more for less, paying the minimum balance each time could leave you paying more in the end.
+While it may seem like you are getting more for less, paying the minimum balance each time is a financial mistake that could leave you paying more in the end.
 The way credit card companies make money is by getting you to pay interest on items you buy with the card.
 If you are unsure what your interest rate is, check your bill or call the bank.
 When you make a payment that is not the full amount of the balance, interest is added to the principle.
 The next month, the item will cost the original amount plus any accrued interest.
 If this keeps happening each month the interest will keep building.
 This is a slippery slope that could cost you much more than the initial item was worth.

 Try using the snowball method instead of paying only the minimum on each debt.
 The snowball method is where you list your debts smallest to largest and make the minimum payments on all of your debts except the smallest.
 A small debt paid off is one less bill and one big success.